Facebook AMM: How the new measurement changes will impact mobile marketers

 If, for instance, you mainly rely on your MMP for reporting and you use data from the Singular dashboard or ingest aggregated data to your internal BI stack, there’s essentially no change.
 All the insights you depend on for growth and optimization remain, and only having access to aggregated reporting doesn’t really affect your decision-making capability.

 However, for very advanced publishers with big data science teams and sophisticated machine learning models that rely on attributed device-level data, deprecating AMM is a change that requires a paradigm shift.

-5. We believe this is not just a Facebook event
+5. Important: ultimately, we believe this is not just a Facebook event

 In all likelihood, we will see other platforms follow the same track.